-Apart from the odd cake baking and turning up to events, I’ve never been involved with PTA at our school, despite having wanted to at the start.
+Apart from the odd cake baking and turning up to events, I’ve never been really fully involved with the PTA at our school, despite having wanted to at the start.
 Mainly because meetings are during school time which means work time for me.
-But I thought I’d put together some of the fundraising events over the years I’ve been to or heard about from friends in their school.
+I’ve helped out at events, done a bit of design work for flyers, and been someone the chair can bounce ideas off.
+I’ve obviously supported events by buying tickets, donating prizes and attending events.
+I thought I’d put together some of the fundraising events over the years I’ve been to or heard about from friends in their school.
 These have worked out well and could be be easy fundraising ideas for your children’s schools.

 Easy fundraising ideas for school PTAs

 From harder effort to the easier ones.

 The basic idea behind race nights isn’t that hard to organise, but they are if you want to make lots of money.
 Essentially you just buy, rent or borrow a race night DVD, and show that to a group of people who pay to come to the night.
 The premise is that it’s like going to the races, and you have betting on the races.
 Providing food means a higher ticket price.
 You can have a paid bar and you can ask people to sponsor races or individual horses.